 Crazy Food Truck isn’t the worst manga I’ve read this year, but it’s one of the most disappointing, marred by lazy writing, paper-thin characterizations, and excessive fan service.

 The most basic problem is that Crazy Food Truck reads more like a rough outline than a fully realized story.
-The premise is–if you’ll pardon the expression–half-baked: a gruff ex-soldier ekes out a living by operating a food truck in a post-apocalyptic wasteland filled with rogue military officers, exploitative creeps, and downtrodden folk who are veritable serfs.
-In scene after scene, Gordon laments the lack of paying customers, a joke that doesn’t square with the fact he’s mounted a cannon on his truck to ward off bad guys.
-Gordon might be a more plausible character if his cooking exploits were interesting or educational, but the scenes of him drying squid meat or waxing poetic about mustard are executed in such a perfunctory way that they could have been lifted from almost any food manga.
+The premise is–if you’ll pardon the expression–half-baked: a gruff ex-soldier ekes out a living by operating a food truck in a post-apocalyptic wasteland.
+In scene after scene, Gordon laments the lack of paying customers, a joke that doesn’t square with the fact that he’s mounted a cannon on his truck to ward off the rogue military officers and exploitative creeps who inhabit this desert.
+Gordon’s cooking exploits aren’t particularly interesting or educational, either; the scenes of him drying squid meat or waxing poetic about mustard are executed in such a perfunctory way that they could have been lifted from almost any food manga.